Kiffhost/exalted-scripture-understanding/Traits/Anima/Lunar Castes/Full Moon.md

 # Caste Attributes

 Full Moons hone their bodies unto physical perfection, choosing Caste Attributes from Strength, Dexterity and Stamina.

+# Experience Trigger

+Defeating a powerful enemy; removing a major impediment to her or her Circle’s goals through physical prowess; traversing hostile environments or enduring great physical abuse for a Major or Defining Intimacy’s sake; protecting or rescuing someone she has a Major or Defining Tie toward from danger.

 # Associations